 The Torquay Angling Club was founded in 1961 to give local anglers the opportunity to fish the waters of Bass Strait.
 The natural shelter provided by Point Danger from the prevailing south-west ocean swell provides one of the few safe launch and retrieve areas on the west coast.

-The club runs a number of Torquay fishing competitions during the year, including the club championship which concludes at the end of August followed by the Clubs Award presentation night in October.
+The club runs a number of Torquay fishing events during the year, including the club championship which concludes at the end of August followed by the Clubs Award presentation night in October.

 The clubrooms are usually open most mornings and afternoons and members and members guests are welcome to drop in for a tea, coffee or a cold drink and share their fishing stories.